Surrey Park’s A-Z of Useful Things to Know.

 Lost Property: please check the Lost property boxes regularly.
 Clothing that has not been claimed after a term is donated to charity groups.

 Meals: The principle of whanaungatanga in which we build relationships through shared experiences applies to our meal times where we sit down to share the mid-day meal together.
 We aim to provide a well-balanced healthy menu with a focus on fresh foods.
 The centre menu is checked by a dietitian.
-Morning tea, afternoon tea and late afternoon tea consist of crackers with cheese/hummus or smoothies or vegie platter with dip or fruit and sandwiches.
-There is a cooked mid-day meal with a hot main, dessert or vegie platter.
+Morning tea, afternoon tea and late afternoon tea consist of crackers with cheese, muffins, scones or sandwiches and fruit.
+There is a cooked mid-day meal with a hot main.
 All baby requirements need to be provided by the parent.
 The cost of meals is included in the fee rate.
 For safety reasons we are a nut free zone.
 Allergies need to be advised and noted on the enrolment form.
 We will do our best to support with the provision of suitable foods.

 The menu is displayed in the rooms, it can also be viewed under Kitchen News.